 The congress is a gathering where members can meet and share ideas.
 Sessions take place that further the goals of the organization.
 In attendance at these talks are lawyers, doctors, mental health professionals, and other experts.
 This year, the congress was held at Charles University in Prague, Czechoslovakia.
 Charles University is the 3rd oldest univeristy in the world after Oxford and Bologna.

 During the various sessions, 275 different abstracts were presented.
 And, I was among the speakers.
-It was a true honor to present my abstract entitled “The Anatomy of Undue Influence by Terrorist Cults and Traffickers by Using Helplessness and Trauma to Create False Identities,” to the fellow members of this great community.
+It was a true honor to present my paper entitled “The Anatomy of Undue Influence by Terrorist Cults and Traffickers by Using Helplessness and Trauma to Create False Identities,” to the fellow members of this great community.
 During my talk, I was able to share my story and explain the dangers of undue influence using my BITE Model and Influence Continuum.
 And, I incorporated the important work of Alan W. Scheflin by presenting his Social Influence Model to illustrate ways undue influence can be applied legally.

 You can watch my presentation here: